IBM/z_ansible_collections_doc/source/welcome/basic-concepts.rst

     Managed node
         Also known as a host, is any device or system that Ansible manages through automation tasks.
-It is the endpoint where Ansible modules are executed to perform various configurations and operations.
+It is the endpoint where Ansible modules are executed to perform various configurations and operations identified
+        in :term:`inventory<Inventory>`

     Collection
         A structured format that packages multiple related Ansible content, such